-- 1. All customer disclosure forms; - 2.
-An unlocked Excel file summarizing key information from the customer disclosure forms, as well as other information provided to customers such as contracts and promotional materials, for each project as detailed below (Financial Benefits Summary Sheet); and - 3.
+- 1. All customer disclosure forms; - An unlocked Excel file summarizing key information from the customer disclosure forms, as well as other information provided to customers such as contracts and promotional materials, for each project as detailed below (Financial Benefits Summary Sheet); and - 3.
 A narrative explanation of any calculation methodologies included in the Financial Benefits Summary Sheet (Sheet Narrative).

 The Financial Benefits Summary Sheet shall include one row each for every project deployed by the developer under the RRES program in the previous calendar year.
-For each project, the following information shall be provided (i.e., each of the following should be a column in the Financial Benefits Summary Sheet): (1) site address;16 (2) utility account number associated with the project; (3) annual contract rate increase amount;17 (4) estimated year one production (kWh) as a percentage of estimated annual utility customer usage (kWh);18 (5) estimated year one customer net savings;19 (6) starting utility rate used to estimate net year one savings;20 (7) estimated net savings over the RRES tariff term (i.e., 20 years) if provided by the developer to customers in a contract or promotional materials, or if it can be easily extrapolated from the customer disclosure data;21 and (8) utility rate used to estimate net savings over the RRES tariff term (i.e., 20 years) if provided by the developer to romotional materials, or if it can be easily extrapolated from the customer disclosure data;21 and (8) utility rate used to estimate net savings over the RRES tariff term (i.e., 20 years) if provided by the developer to customer data;21 and (8) utility rate used to estimate net savings over the RRES tariff term (i.e., 20 years) if provided by the developer to customer data;21 and (8) utility rate used to estimate net savings over the RRES tariff term (i.e., 20 years) if provided by the developer to customers in a contract or promotional materials, or if it can be easily extrapolated from the customer disclosure data;22
+For each project, the following information shall be provided (i.e., each of the following should be a column in the Financial Benefits Summary Sheet): (1) site address; (2) utility account number associated with the project; (3) annual contract rate increase amount; (4) estimated year one production (kWh) as a percentage of estimated annual utility customer usage (kWh); (5) estimated year one customer net savings; (6) starting utility rate used to estimate net year one savings; (7) estimated net savings over the RRES tariff term (i.e., 20 years) if provided by the developer to customers in a contract or promotional materials, or if it can be easily extrapolated from the customer disclosure data; and (8) utility rate used to estimate net savings over the RRES tariff term (i.e., 20 years) if provided by the developer to customers in a contract or promotional materials, or if it can be easily extrapolated from the customer disclosure data.